Run an integrated runtime

 If your runtime has real setup or live controls, publish a runtime descriptor and then enforce the selected values in your own runtime.
 Canon can render controls such as project, model, execution mode, or permission mode, but your agent must actually read and apply the stored config.

-For local project selection, publish concrete project options with stable workspaceId values.
-Host-approved roots can group and describe project choices, but Canon still sends a selected project ID rather than an arbitrary path typed in the app.
+For local project selection, publish concrete project options with stable workspaceId values. workspaceRoots and writableRoots can group and describe host-approved roots, but Canon still sends a selected project ID rather than an arbitrary path typed in the app.

 Do not advertise controls as live-editable unless the runtime can report when the change has really applied.